 A deeper look into major palm oil groups operating in Indonesia

 In this version of Lucida, we are launching several new visual storytelling tools, design changes on the homepage, additional navigational elements, and other improvements for all users.
-We have also begun an invitation-only beta test of new data visualization tools that will inform a wider release for all users later this year.
+We have also begun user testing, on a limited basis, of new data visualization tools that will inform a wider release for all users in the future.

-Lucida is a pilot transparency initiative that reveals how companies and financiers are linked to unsustainable land use and illegal forest activity.
+Lucida is a transparency initiative that aims to reveal how companies and financiers are linked to unsustainable land use and illegal forest activity.
 Lucida answers the question of ‘who’ is behind deforestation.

-Stories — The Lucida team’s reporting and analysis about the three pilot countries, bolstered by information graphics, is presented in a way that allows for easy wayfinding as well as the sharing of rich visual stories in an easy-to-digest design format.
+Stories — The Lucida team’s reporting and analysis about the first four target countries, bolstered by informative graphics is presented in a way that allows for easy wayfinding as well as the sharing of rich visual stories in an easy-to-digest design format.
 These stories include a scannable table of contents and data sourcing for all the graphics.
 Stories will be added throughout the duration of the project.

 Navigation: With the addition of new features, Lucida gets a more robust navigational system to help users discover stories and added information.
 The main navigation now shows a preview of what’s in each of the sections at a glance so users can browse content before continuing on.
 You’ll also notice several places in Lucida where we inform you of what’s to come as the tool evolves.

-Initiative Page: Lucida brings light to commodity supply chains, revealing the companies and financiers behind deforestation and related illegal behavior.
+About Page: Lucida aims to bring light to commodity supply chains, revealing the companies and financiers behind deforestation and related illegal behavior.
 The initiative, while exemplified by this website tool, is only part of what Lucida is doing as it partners with other groups to drive change.

 Tool Page: The Lucida tool surfaces unprecedented data and insights on the financing of commodity companies and illuminates how these stakeholders are linked to deforestation and illegal forest activities.
-A group of invited users is helping the Lucida team evolve the tool prior to a general release this year.
+A group of invited users is helping the Lucida team evolve the tool prior to a general release.
 On the tool page, you can learn more about the types of data exploration the tool enables.

-Company Directory: The Lucida company directory will be available this summer.
-Its focus initially is on producers.
+Company Directory: The Lucida company directory will include a company overview, financial data, historic data related to deforestation issues, and ESG policies.
 Users can explore the network of how companies and financiers are tied to environmental and social impacts on the ground.

 Company Profiles: Individual company profiles will help researchers and journalists explore what we know about parent companies, subsidiaries, structures, leadership, board structures, and financiers.